delagetto-gh/be-nc-news/README.md

 * PSQL errors, which are typically due to clients sending bad requests but were unable to be handled by custom errors, are handled within their own error handler and responses are driven by the SQL error codes.

 All errors are handled within error-handlers.js.

-## Deployment

-Eamon's NC News can be deployed live into a production environment by hosting on Heroku.

 ## Authors